mrward/mrward.github.com/source/_posts/2019-10-06-NuGetSupportInVisualStudioMac8-3.markdown

 ## Managing NuGet Packages for the solution

-Support for Manage NuGet packages for the solution dialog was originally available in a separate [NuGet extensions addin](https://github.com/mrward/monodevelop-nuget-extensions).
-This support has now been integrated into the main NuGet addin, with some user interface changes, and is now available by default in Visual Studio for Mac.
+Support for managing NuGet packages for the solution was originally available in a separate [NuGet extensions addin](https://github.com/mrward/monodevelop-nuget-extensions).
+This feature has now been integrated into Visual Studio for Mac, along with some user interface changes, and is now available by default.

 {% img /images/blog/NuGetSupportInVisualStudioMac8-3/ManageNuGetPackagesSolutionBrowseTab.png 'Manage NuGet Packages - Solution - Browse tab' 'Manage NuGet Packages - Solution - Browse tab' %}